Listen to Les McKeown read this blog post:

 Start implementing a firm principle: no new information distributed during meetings.
 If it hasn’t been circulated for prior consideration, unless it’s an absolute emergency, it doesn’t get discussed.
 (Of course, your team have to have implemented point 1 above in order to find the time to read their pre-meeting material.)

 3. Grinding monotony.
 Get the heck out of that windowless, arid conference room.
 Stop packing every meeting with 27 agenda items, 22 of which you never get to anyway.

 Call a shorts-only meeting.
 Hand out balloons.
-Do something, anything, to lift the grinding, soul-sucking monotony that most business meetings are drowning in – at least until you get your speed to clarity back.
+Do something, anything, to lift the grinding, soul-sucking monotony that most organizations' meetings are drowning in – at least until you get your speed to clarity back.